masuday/Blupf90TutorialStandard/renum_genomic.md

 With genomics, RENUMF90 assigns new integer values to animals with the following rules.

 1. First, the program assigns the smallest numbers to animals with the record(s).
-The order of assigned numbers will be random (i.e., not following the order found in the data file).
+The order of assigned numbers will be random (that is, not following the order found in the data file).
 2. Secondly, the program assigns the larger numbers to genotyped animals.
-The order will be random (i.e., not following the order found in the marker file).
+The order will be random (that is, not following the order found in the marker file).
 3. Lastly, the program assigns the larger numbers to animals found only in pedigree.
-The order will be random (i.e., not be sorted in any way).
+The order will be random (that is, not be sorted in any way).

 You can find the genotyped animals in the renumbered pedigree file.
 When an animal is genotyped, the 6th column will be 10 or larger.